Make Up For Ever • Aqua Brow Waterproof Eyebrow Corrector • Brows

 Age: Unknown Skin: Other Hair: Other Eyes: Other

 Perfect eyebrows.
 This took some time and practice to love it this much.
 Requires a really good (and small ) eyebrow brush I use mac 208.
-Took time to adjust to using the smallest amount, starting at the arch, etc. But it's produces the most defined, clean eyebrow look ever.
+Took time to adjust to using the smallest amount, starting at the arch, etc. But it produces the most defined, clean eyebrow look ever.
 It's not as natural looking IMO as a pencil, but when I want the look of sharper more dramatic brows, this is the best.
+It really is waterproof, nothing has ever stayed put better.
 Wish I knew about it sooner.

 Age: 19-24 Skin: Acne-prone, Olive, Neutral Hair: Black, Wavy, Coarse Eyes: Brown